dgraph-io/dgraph/wiki/content/deploy/index.md

 You can track `dgraph_lru_capacity_bytes`, `dgraph_lru_evicted_total`, and `dgraph_max_list_bytes`
 (see the [Data Metrics]({{< relref "#data-metrics" >}})) to determine if the cache size should be adjusted.
-A high number of evictions can indicate a large posting list that repeatedly is inserted and evicted from cache due to insufficient sizing.
+A high number of evictions can indicate a large posting list that repeatedly is inserted and evicted from the cache due to insufficient sizing.
 The LRU cache size can be tuned with the option `--lru_mb`.

  Metrics                     | Description